anis-moubarik/dc2rtf/README.md

 dc2rtf
 ======

-A library to convert your Dublin Core metadata to Refworks Tagged Format
+A library to convert your Dublin Core metadata to Refworks Tagged Format.
+For now it only works for National Library of Finlands KK format.

 ## Installation